Winning In The Platform Economy

 Having reduced the proportion of inventory risk to less than 35% over the last 10 years, Amazon was the pioneer of this development globally: most of the goods Amazon now sells are owned by third party marketplace partners.
 Many entrepreneurs have tried to follow this example, yet have come up against limits.

 While Alex has closely monitored the evolution of e-commerce within German-speaking countries and the US through his role at the e-commerce provider Spryker, Lina has explored the complexities of the platform economy across various industries in the GCC region.
 From the inception of platforms like Noon to her involvement in numerous local e-commerce projects, she has gained valuable insights.
-Drawing from their combined local and global experiences, together, we are in a unique position to identify the strategies which work well – and those which do not.
+Drawing from our combined local and global experiences, together, we are in a unique position to identify the strategies which work well – and those which do not.

 We could make it easy for ourselves at this point and list everything that doesn't work, but that wouldn't help readers to understand the platform economy system.
 With a good strategy and swift implementation, many GCC manufacturers and retailers have the opportunity to adapt their business model to the realities of the platform economy.
 The choice is quite simple: do I want to be a company which has to buy access to the end customer – or do I want to be a company which sells access to the customer?
 There are advantages and disadvantages to both strategies, although it becomes clear in the course of the book that, to retain relevance, large companies simply must become platforms.